henriquewestphal/westphal-bank/README.md

 # westphal-bank
-project for the creation of a bank for the purpose of studying and practicing
+project for the creation of a bank for the purpose of studying and practicing.